Back to Forests

 Christianity Doesn’t Dodge the Darkness—It Enters It

-Here’s where Christianity parts ways with every other worldview:
+Here’s where Christianity parts ways with every other story of reality:

 Instead, it says: